aboutcode-org/scancode.io/docs/tutorial_cli_analyze_docker_image.rst

 .. tip::
     The ``inputs`` and ``pipelines`` can be provided directly at once when calling the ``create-project`` command.
-    An ``execute`` option is also available to start the pipeline execution right after the project creation.
+    The ``--execute`` option is also available to start the pipeline execution right after the project creation.
     For example, the following command will create a project named ``staticbox2``, download the test Docker image to the project's :guilabel:`input/`